Stoma Friendly Accessible Toilets

 - Accessories – Ensure toilet roll, paper towels, handwash and other items are well-stocked.

 - Hook on door – One hook at a height where items will not touch the floor is recommended.
 British Standards suggest two clothes hooks, one at 1050mm and the other at 1400mm above the floor.
+The hook should be plastic.

 - Shelf space – British Standards suggest a flat topped close-coupled cistern providing a colostomy changing surface.
 For high or low level cisterns a separate colostomy changing shelf 125mm to 150mm deep and preferably 400mm wide, with its surface 950mm above floor level, should be provided